hongtaoh/onlinebook/README.md

 git push -u origin master
 ```

 You can find the [official instructions](https://vuepress.vuejs.org/guide/deploy.html) on publishing a VuePress project.
-Again, I recommond the Netlify option.
+Again, I recommend the Netlify option.

-## Jupyterbook
+## 3. Jupyterbook

 Jupyterbook is great if you have Jupyter Notebook (`.ipynb`) files.
 Even if you have pure texts, the functions of Jupyterbook might interest you.

-### Install
+### 3.1 Install

 If you don't have Python yet, you need to first install it.